Jonas-Verhellen/Jonas-Verhellen.github.io/_pages/cv.md

 Publications and Talks
 ======
-* Omics Data in Simulations of Schizophrenia at the 2021 joined Simula-UCSD Summer School in Computational Physiology.
+* Invited talk: Omics Data in Simulations of Schizophrenia at the 2021 joined Simula-UCSD Summer School in Computational Physiology.
 * Verhellen, Jonas, and Jeriek Van den Abeele, "[Illuminating elite patches of chemical space.](http://dx.doi.org/10.1039/D0SC03544K)", Chemical Science (The Royal Society of Chemistry), 11.42 (2020): 11485-11491

 Education